Zeolite: Framework structure

 An example of the notation of the ring structure of zeolite and other silicate materials is shown in the upper right figure.
 The middle figure shows a common notation using structural formula.
 The left figure emphasizes the SiO_{4} tetrahedral structure.
 Connecting oxygen atoms together creates a four-membered ring of oxygen (blue bold line).
 In fact, such a ring substructure is called four membered ring or simply four-ring.
 The figure on the right shows a 4-ring with Si atoms connected to each other, which is the most common way to express the topology of the framework.

 The figure on the right compares the typical framework structures of LTA (left) and FAU (right).
 Both zeolites share the truncated octahedral structure (sodalite cage) (purple line).
 However, the way they are connected (yellow line) is different: in LTA, the four-membered rings of the cage are connected to each other to form a skeleton, while in FAU, the six-membered rings are connected to each other.
 As a result, the pore entrance of LTA is an 8-ring (0.41 nm) and belongs to the small pore zeolite, while the pore entrance of FAU is a 12-ring (0.74 nm) and belongs to the large pore zeolite, respectively.
 Materials with a 10-ring are called medium pore zeolites, a typical example being ZSM-5 (MFI).

 Although more than 200 types of zeolites are known, only about 100 types of aluminosilicate are available.
 In addition, there are only a few types that can be synthesized in industrially feasible way and have sufficient thermal stability to meet the requirements for industrial use.
 In particular, the FAU (faujasite, USY), *BEA (beta), MOR (high-silica mordenite), MFI (ZSM-5), and FER (high-silica ferrierite) types are called the big five of high silica zeolites, and industrial production methods have been established.

+Isomorphous replacement

+The scope of zeolites is greatly expanded because Si and Al in zeolites can be at least partially replaced with other atoms without major changes in the overall framework, i.e., isomorphous replacement.
+Germanium, iron, gallium, boron, zinc, tin, and titanium have been investigated.
+Other heteroatoms have been claimed, including titanium, and zinc Al atoms in zeolites can be also structurally replaced with boron and gallium.